 How to save on car insurance

 Employing money-saving strategies when purchasing a new car is a great way to stay on budget.
-One way to save is considering the make and model you choose.
 Here are a few more ways to save on car insurance:

 - Ask about discounts.
 Insurance companies offer discounts as a way to lower car insurance prices.
 Most can be stacked together to maximize savings, so make sure you ask about any you are eligible for to get the best car insurance estimate.

 - Be a safe driver.
 People with good driving habits tend to get into less accidents and avoid getting tickets, which can make you eligible for additional discounts and keep rates low.

 - Consider increasing deductibles.
 Increasing your deductible can help you save on your premium and prevent you from making small claims, which could affect your car insurance costs.
-The higher your deductible, the lower your premium.
-Before adjusting your deductible, keep in mind that this is what you will be responsible for out of pocket in the event of a claim.
+Generally, the higher your deductible, the lower your premium.
+However, remember that your deductible is your responsibility to pay out of pocket in case of a claim.
 So make sure that you can comfortably afford a higher deductible first.

 - Shop around.
-Even if you get quotes for the same coverages, you will likely get a different price for car insurance from each company.
-Carriers have their own formulas to create rates, so one may be more expensive than the other for the same coverage selections.
+Even if you get quotes for the same coverage types, you will likely get a different price for car insurance from each company.
+Carriers have their own formulas to determine rates, so one may be more expensive than the other for the same coverage.